+- 1. Contractors must provide all licensing info and serial numbers for software.

-- 1. As-built software documentation shall include the following:
+- 2. As-built software documentation shall include the following:

 - a) Descriptive point lists

 - b) Application program listing

 - c) Operation and Maintenance Manuals for all equipment

 - d) Application programs with comments

 - e) Printouts of all reports

 - f) Alarm list

 - g) Printouts of all graphics

 - h) Point to Point Checkout